Laurarestrepo03/Parcial-2-Web/collections/pre-requisitos-pruebas.md

 ### Add a photo to an invalid album
 Agregar una foto.

+### Add a an already added photo to an album
+- Agregar un álbum.
+- Aregar una foto.
+- Agregar foto al álbum.

 ### Add a photo to an album w/ 5 photos
 - Agregar un álbum.
 - Agregar una foto y luego asociarla a un álbum x5.